When it comes to eating soybeans, you have 2 main options: tofu and tempeh.

 Since soybeans have the best amino acid profile of all beans, it’s no surprise that both tempeh and tofu both have strong amino acid profiles.

-It’s pretty common to eat a few hundred calories of each during a meal, which will put you close to the RDA or over for all essential amino acids other than methionine.
+It’s pretty common to eat a few hundred calories of each during a meal, which will put you close to the RDA or over for all essential amino acids other than methionine (see plant sources of methionine if you’re concerned).

 But while both have good amino acid profiles, tofu has more of all essential amino acid profiles, making it the winner here as well.